Vipul9797/WaveX---Project--using-PowerBI/README.md

 # WaveX---Project--using-PowerBI
 This project is done during the Udemy Course: Complete PowerBI Practical Masterclass.

+I have performed the project using my local PC.

 stages of the PowerBI process is:

 Data Discovery